The Shannara Chronicles

 The Shannara Chronicles is an American fantasy drama television series created by Alfred Gough and Miles Millar.
 It is an adaptation of The Sword of Shannara trilogy of fantasy novels by Terry Brooks.
 It follows three heroes as they seek to protect an ancient tree to stop the escape of banished demons.
 The series was filmed in the Auckland Film Studios and on location elsewhere in New Zealand.

 The first season of The Shannara Chronicles premiered on MTV in the United States on January 5, 2016, and consisted of 10 episodes.
 MTV originally greenlit a second season in April 2016 and in May 2017, it was announced that the series would relocate to Spike (now Paramount Network).
 The second season premiered on October 11, 2017, and concluded November 22, 2017.
 On January 16, 2018, it was announced that the series had been cancelled after two seasons and that the producers were shopping the series to other networks.
 The series was later considered officially concluded.

 Plot

 Season 1 of The Shannara Chronicles roughly follows the storylines set out in the novel The Elfstones of Shannara, (the second book of the Shannara trilogy) set in the fictional Four Lands.
 As the series opens, demons start to return after having been banished from this world to a place known as the Forbidding—locked by an ancient tree called the Ellcrys.
-The series chronicles the journey of Wil, Amberle, and Eretria who, with the guidance of the last druid Allanon, must go on a quest to protect the Ellcrys from dying and prevent releasing all the banished demons back into the Four Lands.
+The series chronicles the journey of Wil, Amberle, and Eretria who, with the guidance of the last druid Allanon, must embark on a quest to protect the Ellcrys from dying and prevent releasing all the banished demons back into the Four Lands.